HanYC666/MacOS-Sleep-Disabler/README.md

 A ultra-lightweight, native macOS utility built in SwiftUI that prevents your Mac from sleeping or turning off its display.
 It provides a seamless transition between standard Window Mode and a streamlined Menu Bar app, putting total control over your system's power management right at your fingertips.

+This is extremely useful when running unsupervised training or agentic workflows!

 ---

 ## ✨ Features